-Note 11 - Equity
+Note 9 - Equity

-Share Activity
+Share Repurchases

-The Company's share repurchase programs provide for the repurchase, from time to time, of MasTec common shares in open market transactions or in privately negotiated transactions in accordance with applicable securities laws.
-The Company's share repurchase programs, under which the Company undertakes share repurchases for strategic purposes, including when (i) management believes that the market price of the Company's stock is undervalued; (ii) management believes that such repurchases will enhance long-term shareholder value; (iii) the Company has adequate liquidity; and (iv) management believes that such repurchases are appropriate uses of capital, do not have an expiration date and may be modified or suspended at any time at the Company's discretion.
-There were no share repurchases under the Company's share repurchase programs in either of the three month periods ended March 31, 2024 or 2023.
-As of March 31, 2024, \$77.3 million was available for future share repurchases under the Company's March 2020 share repurchase program.
+The Company's share repurchase program provides for the repurchase, from time to time, of MasTec common shares in open market transactions or in privately negotiated transactions in accordance with applicable securities laws.
+The Company's share repurchase program does not have an expiration date and may be modified or suspended at any time at the Company's discretion.
+There were no share repurchases under the Company's share repurchase program in any of the three or six month periods ended June 30, 2024 or 2023.
+As of June 30, 2024, \$77.3 million was available for future share repurchases under the Company's March 2020 share repurchase program.